 As the name implies, this channel source refers to visitors who found your website due to a search on a search engine like Google or Bing.
 This traffic volume will show you how well your SEO efforts are doing, making it an important channel to monitor as you scale your search engine optimization efforts.

 Additionally, by expanding on the Organic Search Channel, you can see the types of search queries that visitors are searching on before clicking through to your website.
 This can be majorly valuable information to your sales and marketing campaigns because it gives you concrete information on what visitors are looking for, allowing you to allocate more of your marketing time and energy to leverage your already popular products or services.

 Referral Traffic in Google Analytics

 This channel source shows the volume of traffic that clicks on a link from another website or social channel that sends them to your website.
 You see this traffic if those visitors don’t come from another one of the channels.

-Referral traffic is important to marketers because it is a measure of how many visitors are coming to your sites from other trusted websites that have linked to your site for a specific purpose.
+Referral traffic is important to marketers because it measures how many visitors are coming to your sites from other trusted websites that have linked to your site for a specific purpose.
 Google results.
-You can expand on the referral traffic channel to see a list of the top websites that are sending traffic to your website.
-Once you have found those sites, you may want to consider amplifying your partnership with them or doing some type of marketing activities that will garner even more referral traffic from those sites.
+You can expand on the referral traffic channel to see a list of the top websites sending traffic to your website.
+Once you have found those sites, you may want to consider amplifying your partnership with them or doing some marketing activity that will garner even more referral traffic from those sites.

 Paid Traffic in Google Analytics